FAQ ABOUT OUR TINCTURES

 How do I take the dosage of a tincture?

 Add the dose of tincture to a small amount of water to swallow.
 It is not necessary to put the tincture liquid under the tongue as some people believe.
 Most tinctures are very bitter and are more easily taken in water.
-Some tinctures are taken specifically with warm water and will be noted this way on the information sheet included.
+Some tinctures are taken specifically with warm water and will be noted this way on the information included.

 What is the shelf life of the tinctures?